Julián Castro (Venezuelan politician): Presidency

 On 2 August 1859 he was imprisoned by some military officers, including the Military Commander of Caracas, Manuel de las Casas, and forced to resign.
 He remained in prison and was tried by the Venezuelan Congress in July 1860, who found him guilty of treason, but did not punish him.
 After the trial, Castro left Venezuela.

+Post-presidency

-Castro returned to Venezuela in 1870, just before the Revolution of April led by Antonio Guzmán He joined it and remained in the Venezuelan Army until his death.
+Castro returned to Venezuela in 1870, just before the April Revolution led by Antonio Guzmán He joined it and remained in the Venezuelan Army until his death.
 He died in Valencia, on 12 June 1875.

 Personal life

-Julián Castro was married to María Nieves Briceño who served as First Lady of Venezuela from 1858 to 1859.
+He married María Nieves Briceño, natural daughter of José Laurencio Silva, a hero of the Venezuelan War of Independence, and had four sons: Julián, Inocente, Ramón and Francisco de Paula.